pleasetrythisathome/mies-om-weasel/README.md

-# mies-om-weasel
+mies-om-weasel

-A Leiningen template for FIXME.
+An Om project designed to ... well, that part is up to you.

-## Usage
+Usage

 FIXME

-## License
+License

-Copyright © 2014 FIXME
+Copyright :copyright:  FIXME

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.